yamlscript/yamlscript/README.md

-# Ysh
+# YAML Script

-YAML shell!
+YAML script!

 > Work in progress.

 ## Usage

-Let's say we have `a.ysh.yml` with:
+Let's say we have `a.ys.yml` with:

 ```yaml
 - use: Math.max